-We are especially interested in NoCs that (a) use bufferless switches, and (b) carry a periodic traffic.
-First, bufferless NoCs are particularly interesting because they offer a better area and power performance than those with buffers, in exchange for an increased scheduling complexity.
-In fact, NoC buffers can consume significant dynamic and static energy, and occupy a large chip area [9]-[12].
+As shown in [9]-[14], bufferless NoCs and NoCs with small buffers are particularly interesting because they are claimed to offer a lower area and power consumption than those with buffers, in exchange for an increased scheduling complexity and potentially reduced performance.
+In fact, NoC buffers can consume significant dynamic and static energy, and occupy a large chip area.

 Second, we look at applications with a periodic traffic.
-Time-critical periodic applications for embedded devices combine ever-growing computing demands with harddeadline performance-guarantee requirements.
+Time-critical periodic applications for embedded devices combine ever-growing computing demands with hard-deadline performance-guarantee requirements.
 These applications, such as distributed-programming models and network congestion control mechanisms, use a periodic pre-determined traffic pattern with tight deadlines.
-But the embedded devices often cannot provide the required hard-deadline performance-guarantees.
-This is because they often rely on NoCs with best-effort communication, which results in an unpredictable network behavior, causing a significant application performance variability.
+But the embedded devices often cannot provide the required hard-deadline performanceguarantees.
+This is because they often rely on NoCs with besteffort communication, which results in an unpredictable network behavior, causing a significant application performance variability.

 Our goal is to devise a periodic schedule algorithm that can provide a capacity-optimal guaranteed service for this traffic pattern in bufferless NoCs.
-We also later compare such scheduling algorithms that use the predetermined nature of the periodic schedule with greedy online algorithms that would not rely on this assumption.
+We also later compare such scheduling algorithms that use the pre-determined nature of the periodic schedule with greedy online algorithms that would not rely on this assumption.
 We introduce a novel theoretical model of bufferless NoC architectures, and find periodic conflict-free schedules.
 This is illustrated in the next simple example.